 This course is designed to clearly define empathic listening skills within a trauma-informed context.
 Students learn to differentiate listening from psychotherapy and practice listening skills.
 Topics include values identification, basic listening skills, in-depth exploration skills, working in challenging situations, and action planning without counseling.
 Students explore how their own barriers may lead to projection, hindering empathic listening.
 Ideal for those who plan to work in a human services setting.
 Prerequisite: PSY 100; second semester sophomore standing.
 Offered Fall, Spring.

 As the theoretical orientation course in the art therapy minor, the class addresses current issues in the field of art therapy.
 Taking a multidisciplinary approach, students will explore art therapy theories, art therapy assessments, and the historical use of art therapy materials and media.
 Prerequisite: PSY 204 or PSY 212.
 (Cross-listed with ART/PSY; may only earn credit in one department.)
 Consent of department.
 Offered Occasionally.

 Infancy and Childhood

 This course focuses on basic principles, theories, and research in human development from conception through middle childhood (ages 5-12 approximately).
 Topics include physical, cognitive, language, social/emotional and personality development.
 Both the biological/genetic (nature) and the environmental (nurture) influences on development will be examined within each developmental area.
 Research methodology and theoretical perspectives will be integrated throughout each topic area.
-Prerequisite: PSY 100 and PSY 212.
+Prerequisite: PSY 212.
 Offered Annually.